gzangakis/beta-spectrum/README.txt

 # Beta Decay Energy Spectrum for Isotopes and Reactors

+A research project to model the neutrino energy spectrum for isotopes, single isotope cumulative fission, and mixed-fuel nuclear reactors as well provide a starting point to analyze corresponding experimental datasets.
+Supervisor: Professor Jim Napolitano, Temple University.

 This project takes as input, ENDF and ENSDF formatted nuclear data files and outputs the corresponding beta or neutrino energy spectrum for a chosen physical system.

 Additionally a file, reactor_neutrino_spectrum.py is included which models the energy spectrum of neutrinos as produced by a fission reactor of pre-determined time-averaged isotope fuel fractions as an ab-initio beta decay calculation.